crpiano/pianolessonszurich.github.io/_services/accounting.md

 weight: 1
 ---

-Piano Lessons in English and Spanish for Children and Adults.
-At your home, via webcam or at the teacher's location in central Zürich we focus on **your goals and music taste**.
+Piano Lessons in English and Spanish for Children and Adults where we focus on **your goals and music taste**.
+At your home, via webcam or at the teacher's location in Zürich Oerlikon

 ![Accounting Services](/images/austin-distel-nGc5RT2HmF0-unsplash.jpg)